NeuroJSON/jdata/JData_specification.md

 Using the combination of `"_ArrayIsComplex_"` and `"_ArrayIsSparse_"`, one can store a complex-valued sparse array using JData.
-In this case, both `"_ArrayIsComplex_":true` and `"_ArrayIsSparse_":true` shall be presented in the structure, with `"_ArrayData_"` ordered by serialized non-zero element indices (left-most index first, and so on), followed by the serialized real-values of the non-zero elements, and lastly the imaginary-values of the non-zero elements.
+In this case, both `"_ArrayIsComplex_":true` and `"_ArrayIsSparse_":true` must be presented in the structure, with `"_ArrayData_"` ordered by the N-tuple non-zero element indices (left-most index first, and so on), each as a column vector, followed by a column vector for the real-values of the non-zero elements, and lastly the column vector for the imaginary-values of the non-zero elements.
+All column vectors of `"_ArrayData_"` must have the same length.

 For example, if a 3-D sparse array has the following non-zero complex element at the specified indices `(i1, i2, i3)`